Streamer discharge: Positive and negative streamers

 In direct current (DC) circuits, the streamers that form at electrodes with positive and negative voltages are different in appearance and form by different physics mechanisms.

 Negative streamers propagate against the direction of the electric field, that is, in the same direction as the electrons drift velocity.

 Positive streamers propagate in the opposite direction.

 In both cases, the streamer channel is electrically neutral, and it is shielded by a thin space charge layer.

 This leads to an enhanced electric field at the end of the channel, the "head" of the streamer.

 Both positive and negative streamers grow by impact ionization in this high-field region, but the source of electrons is very different.

 For negative streamers, free electrons are accelerated from the channel to the head region.

 However, for positive streamers, these free electrons have to come from farther away, as they accelerate into the streamer channel.

 Therefore, negative streamers grow in a more diffuse way than positive streamers.

 Because a diffuse streamer has less field enhancement, negative streamers require higher electric fields than positive streamers.

 In nature and in applications, positive streamers are therefore much more common.

 As noted above, an important difference is also that positive streamers need a source of free electrons for their propagation.

 In many cases photoionization is believed to be this source.
 In nitrogen-oxygen gas mixtures with high oxygen concentrations, excited nitrogen emits UV photons which subsequently ionize oxygen.
 In pure nitrogen or in nitrogen with small oxygen admixtures, the dominant production mechanism of photons, however, is the Bremsstrahlung process.

+Streamer velocity and other parameters

+The electric streamer, strictly speaking, is an ionization front in the shape of a growing filament.
+One may identify, at least approximately, a set of parameters that characterizes this particularly shaped front, such as the velocity of its growth, the radius of the head etc, as well as physical laws (equations) that relate these parameters to each other.
+In one theory of electric streamers in air, the streamer "chooses" the maximum available velocity (with other parameters being uniquely determined by the said laws), similarly to how a linear instability, e.g., in a plasma, would "choose" the wavelength that gives the fastest growth.
+This approach gives good agreement with experimental data on positive streamer speeds and on the negative streamer threshold, as well as with the results from a simulation by directly solving hydrodynamic equations.